onflow/flow-go/DEVELOPMENT.md

 - All HCU upgrades can go directly into the `master` branch
 - All spork upgrades must live on their own feature branch until the last HCU before the spork has been performed (usually approximately 1 month before the Spork).
     - It is the responsibility of the DRI to keep this feature branch in a mergeable state.
     - If the spork is scheduled to occur within a month, all the feature branches can be merged into `master`.
 However, if the exact spork date has not been decided then a special spork branch may be created from master to merge all the feature branches.
-This is to consolidate of all the feature branches while accommodating any additional HCUs that may occur between then and the spork date.
+This is to consolidate all the feature branches while accommodating any additional HCUs that may occur between then and the spork date.
     - Suggestion: once a sprint, merge `master` into the feature branch.
 More frequent merges are easier, as they avoid complex conflict resolutions